Embassy of the United Kingdom, Tehran: Persian Constitutional Revolution

 Most famous of all the historical events associated with the embassy is the great 'bast' (meaning sanctuary) of July/August 1906 when, during the constitutional revolution, some 12–16,000 Tehranis took sanctuary in the compound and paralysed the life of the city.
 Thus, Mozaffar ad-din Shah Qajar was forced to issue the Farman of 5 August 1906 granting the people a constitution and National Assembly.

 Iranian Revolution

 Following the Islamic revolution in 1979, the British Embassy was placed under the protection of Sweden.
-In 1981 the name of the street housing the embassy was changed from 'Winston Churchill Street' to 'Bobby Sands Street' after IRA hunger striker Bobby Sands in a deliberate effort to frustrate the embassy staff.
-In response, the entrance was moved to the side of the compound facing Ferdowsi Avenue, allowing the Embassy to change its official address.
+In 1981 the Islamic Republic was busily renaming many of the streets in Tehran.
+They mainly changed names connected with the Pahlavi dynasty and royalty generally (Pahlavi Avenue became Vali-Asr, Avenue Farah became Sohrevardi Avenue, Avenue Naderi became Jomhuriye (Republic) Street etc.) The British Embassy occupies an entire city block and is therefore bounded by four streets.
+It had always had its main entrance fronting east onto Ferdowsi Avenue named after the uncontroversial medieval Persian poet—this main avenue has kept its original name to this day.
+To the north, France Avenue was renamed Neauphle-le-Chateau after the small French town where Ayatollah Khomeini lived immediately prior to his return to Iran.
+The western edge of the British Embassy compound was changed from 'Winston Churchill Street' to 'Bobby Sands Street' after IRA hunger striker Bobby Sands in a deliberate effort to tweak the tail of the British imperial lion immortalised on the Ferdowsi Avenue gateposts.
+The embassy has never had an entrance or exit (whether for pedestrians or vehicles) on Winston Churchill/ Booby Sands street.
+Therefore (and contrary to previous misinformation) the embassy entrance was never moved in order to change its official address.
 In 1987, all staff were withdrawn from Tehran following a series of setbacks to relations.
 In November 1988, the UK's Foreign Secretary Geoffrey Howe agreed with Iranian Foreign Minister Ali Akbar Velayati to resume diplomatic contact.
 Staff returned in January 1989.